ekilah/ekilah.github.io/posts/heroku-shutdown-github-integration.md

 ## [What this post covers](#what-this-post-covers)

-In this post, I will go through the steps I took to get a Heroku build pipleline back up and running this week.
+In this post, I will go through the steps I took to get a Heroku build pipeline back up and running this week.
 The end result isn't perfect, and I will still look to re-enable the GitHub integration on Heroku's dashboard when we can, ultimately reverting a lot of these changes as a result.
 But, in the meantime, these changes have gotten us past the blockers Heroku's outage presented.

 The pieces we used that I fixed: